Abdelali12-codes/devops-ci-cd-jenkins-ansible-react-nodejs-mongodb-docker-compose/README.md

 - The backend : [nodejsmongodb](https://github.com/Abdelali12-codes/docker-compose-jenkins-ansible-react-mongo-nodejs-server)

-### set up the kubernetes cluster
+# Set up the kubernetes cluster

-## 2. run the following command on the both instances you created above
+### 1. run the following command on the both instances you created above

 ```
 sudo apt-get update